peterkeen/capistrano-buildpack/README.md

 * `ssl_key_path`: a path to a key file on the server.
 You are responsible for getting it there.
 * `force_ssl`: Force a redirect to SSL.
 This will unconditionally redirect to the first domain in `additional_domains`, so if you have multiple you may want to do this in your app instead.

+To run your app as a different user than `:user`, use the `:app_user` setting.
+This user will not be created for you, you'll need to create it yourself, and it must have a proper home directory.

 ## Running remote commands

 Sometimes you want to run a command on the other end that isn't defined in a Procfile.
 Do that with `cap remote`: